 We will share your information with our Partners if you have asked us to (for example, if you want to connect with, order from or make a booking with one of our Partners).
 We may share your contact and account information, and they will receive any other information you provide through Fresha (for example, completing a Partner's consultation form).
 Partners may use this information to manage your communications, orders and bookings with them.

 If you leave a public review for a Partner (or any of their products in their shop on our Services), your rating, review, review date, and first name and last initial will be published on Fresha.
 Other Fresha users and members of the public may be able to see your reviews.
 Reviews may be published or syndicated on third party websites.
+Public reviews will survive the termination or expiry of the Fresha Terms of service.

 If you work for a Partner